craftyjs/craftyjs.github.com/tutorial/bananabomber/input-and-events.md

 {% endhighlight %}

-Let's put two players on the map by extendign the main scene a bit:
+Let's put two players on the map by extending the main scene a bit:

 {% highlight javascript %}
 Crafty.scene("main", function () {